 Accreditation

-34 CE Credits available
+Up to TBD CE Credits available

-MAC satisfies yearly requirements in most states
+MAC satisfies the yearly iiCME* requirements in most states.

 Global Aesthetics provides an unparalleled amount of educational content